kwk2412/JavaSalesProject/src/javaSalesProject/readme.txt

 	No user present:
 	- 1) Loads sample data into the items arraylist
-	- 2) Doesn't do anything yet
-	- 3) Prints the items in the items arraylist
+	- 2) Prints the items in the items arraylist
-	- 4) Initiates admin login process
+	- 3) Initiates admin login process
-	- 5) Initiates customer login process
+	- 4) Initiates customer login process
+	- 5) Loads information from an external file
-	- 6) Runs the specialized proof of concept for checkpoint C
+	- 6) Writes the status of the program to text file
 	- 7) Exit the application after asking for user's confirmation

-		Specialized POC for checkpoint C:
-			This is a pre-programmed auction that runs on its own from start to finish.
-Customers, an auction, and bids are created and then handled and processed without input from the user.
-The method that starts this process is called "checkpointC()" and is located just after the main method in Driver.java, at line 31.
-After each bid is processed, a summary of the auction's status is printed to the screen.

 	User Present:
 	- 1) Loads items array list with sample data
-	- 2) Doesn't do anything yet
-	- 3) Prints the items present in the items array list
+	- 2) Prints the items present in the items array list
-	- 4) Logs the user out of the application (input "yes" at the prompt to affirm)
+	- 3) Logs the user out of the application (input "yes" at the prompt to affirm)
-	- 5) Advances the user to the next menu
+	- 4) Advances the user to the next menu
-	- 6) Exits the application
+	- 5) Exits the application

 Logging in